theUpsider/faculty-bot/README.md

 ## Setting up the bot

-- To run the code itself, first you need [The Rust Toolchain](https://rust-lang.org).
-Install this.
+- To run the code itself, first you need [The Rust Programming Language](https://rust-lang.org).
+  Install this using `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` and choose the `stable` toolchain
 - You need to download the project and execute
   `cargo build --release` inside the primary folder using Powershell (on Windows).
 This will compile a release optimized build of the bot